sage-code/eve/manual/structure.md

 **Notes:**

-* empty list () it is not required when there are no parameters only ":" is mandatory;
+* empty list () it is not required when there are no parameters defined only ":" is mandatory;
 * unlike a function, a method can have side-effects but do not return a result.

 **Method name**